-Dr. Nathan Whitley-Grassi is the Associate Director of Educational Technologies at SUNY Empire State College’s, where he leads a team of Educational Technologists who work with faculty to develop pedagogically sound methods for integrating technology into their teaching and learning.
-He holds a PhD in education from Walden University and holds graduate degrees in biological anthropology and ecology, evolution and behavior from SUNY University at Buffalo as well as a bachelor’s degree in biology from Armstrong State University.
+Whitley-Grassi holds a PhD in education from Walden University and holds graduate degrees in biological anthropology and ecology, evolution and behavior from SUNY University at Buffalo and a bachelor’s degree in biology from Armstrong State University / Georgia Southern University in Savannah Georgia.

-Whitley-Grassi’s research interests include increasing access to STEM experiences through innovative technology integration, educational assessment and faculty development.
+Whitley-Grassi’s research interests include increasing access to STEM experiences through innovative technology integration, educational assessment, faculty development, and increasing access for students to technology enhanced learning (students with disabilities, first generation, and other access issues).